Get a free, no obligation personal loan quote with rates as low as 9.90%

 What is payment history?

-Payments history shows how you handle your credit and loan payments.
+Payment history shows how you handle your credit and loan payments.
 Do you make all your payments on time?
 Have you been late or even missed certain payments?
-How late have you been?
-And have any of your accounts been sent to collections?
+Have any of your accounts been sent to collections?
 All of this is included in your payment history.

 How do my payments affect my credit scores?

 When one of the credit bureaus calculates our credit score, your payment history makes up roughly 35% of that calculation.
-Keep in mind that there are several different scoring models so the weight your payment history had will vary.
-Generally speaking, making your payments on time can contribute to health credit scores, while missing payments may possibly negatively affect the calculation of your scores.
+Keep in mind that there are several scoring models, so the weight of your payment history will vary.
+Generally speaking, making your payments on time can contribute to a healthy credit score, while missing payments may negatively affect the calculation of your score.

 How come I don’t have a credit score?

-You likely do not have a credit score because you do not have a credit history that is long enough to generate a credit score.
-Keep using credit responsibility and over time you will build a credit history and credit scores.
+You likely don’t have a credit score because your credit history isn’t long enough to generate a credit score.
+To establish and increase your credit score, keep using your credit responsibility.

 How do I know if my credit score is high enough?

 If you want to know what your credit scores are, you can check with one or both Canadian credit bureaus.
-Equifax offers free credit scores across Canada and TransUnion offers free credit scores in Quebec.
-You can also choose a third-party provider that offers free credit scores.
+You can also choose a third-party provider that offers free credit scores, including CompareHub.

 Shari Talbot avatar on Loans Canada